Characterizing and addressing mycotoxin contamination in Nepal

-Nepal is a landlocked country of about 28.1 million people and it remains one of the poorest and least developed in the world.
-Nepal faces multiple climate-related and geological hazards, including floods, landslides, and earthquakes.
-Despite persistent poverty, human development indicators continue to show marked improvement.
-Nepal’s wide range of physical and social diversity, including its marked spatial variation in resources, has created and perpetuated of cultural identity.
-Nepal’s high rates of chronic malnutrition among children are of significant concern, with 41 percent of children stunted, 11 percent wasted, and 29 percent underweight in 2011.
-There is a belief that some of this malnutrition is due to mycotoxin contamination in the food supply.
+Nepal is a landlocked country of about 28.1 million people and remains one of the poorest and least developed in the world.
+High rates of chronic malnutrition among children are of significant concern, with 41 percent of children stunted, 11 percent wasted, and 29 percent underweight in 2011.
+Some of this malnutrition may result from mycotoxin contamination in the food supply.
 Mycotoxins have been shown to cause cancer, suppress the immune system and are associated with child stunting.

 The Feed the Future Innovation Lab for the Reduction of Post-Harvest Loss is conducting a mycotoxin assessment across the Feed the Future Zone of Influence in Nepal to determine the prevalence of various types of mycotoxins in the food and feed supply.
 This activity is designed as a follow up, and partly as a collaboration (specifically in Banke district) with the Nutrition Innovation Lab’s study on mycotoxin exposure and stunting of children’s development.
 National partners from the Nepal Development Research Institute, Tribhuvan University and the Nepal Academy of Science and Technology (NAST) are collaborating with Helen Keller International to deploy the surveys.